Home / Comparisons / Babbel vs Rosetta Stone

 Babbel’s drills are engaging

-That way, over the course of the program, you’ll see every word or phrase at least a half dozen times over the span of multiple months.
+Over the course of the Babbel program, you see every word or phrase at least a half dozen times.

-Plus, you can choose how you want to review—flashcards, listening, speaking, or writing.
-Listening is my personal favorite, but I like that they give you the optionality.
+Plus, you can choose how you want to review: flashcards, listening, speaking, or writing.
+Listening is my personal favorite, but I like that they give you lots of options.

-Overall, the Babbel review system is really strong for getting you to remember and internalize new words and phrases.
+Overall, the Babbel review system is really strong for helping you internalize new words and phrases.

-The last strength that I will note for Babbel (and I might catch some flack for this) is their speech recognition software.
-In short, I think Babbel’s speech tech is better than Rosetta Stone’s (or at least, not as annoying).
+The last strength that I will note for Babbel is their speech recognition software.
+In short, I think Babbel’s speech tech is better than Rosetta Stone’s.

 rosetta stone languages